Unlocking 3D Affordance Segmentation with 2D Semantic Knowledge: Experiments

 In this section, we conduct a series of experiments to thoroughly evaluate our proposed three-stage framework.
 We first introduce the experimental setup, including the datasets and evaluation metrics.
 We then detail our implementation for reproducibility.
 Subsequently, we present quantitative comparisons against state-of-the-art methods on both visual and text-prompted affordance segmentation tasks.
 Finally, we perform extensive ablation studies to analyze the contribution of each key component in our framework and showcase qualitative results to provide intuitive insights.

 It is important to note that our framework is inherently designed to process multi-modal prompts, such as a combination of visual cues and textual instructions.
-However, existing benchmarks for this task are constrained to single-modality inputs, supporting either visual or text prompts but not their concurrent use.
-To ensure a fair comparison on these datasets, we adapt our model by providing a null input for the modality not supported by the specific benchmark.
-We posit that the full capabilities of our method will be even more evident on future benchmarks designed for true multi-modal queries, where we expect to see substantial performance gains.
+However, existing benchmarks are constrained to single-modality inputs, supporting either visual or text prompts but not their concurrent use.
+To ensure a fair comparison on these datasets, we adapt our model by providing a \texttt{null} input for the modality not supported by the specific benchmark.
+We posit that the full capabilities of our method will be even more evident on future benchmarks designed for true multi-modal queries.